hangrybear666/fiscalismia-frontend/README.md

 ## Technologies

 - **Github Actions:** CI/CD Pipeline for automating type checking, eslint analysis, integration testing, vulnerability scanning, building, publishing and deploying.
-- **Docker:** Frontend, Backend and Dev-Database run within docker containers, orchestrated for fullstack development with one docker compose command.
+- **Podman-Docker:** Frontend, Backend and Dev-Database run within docker containers, orchestrated for fullstack development with one podman compose command.
 - **TypeScript:** Statically typed JS with high strictness level and compile target ESNext.
 Mid-project Migration from plain JavaScript (ECMAScript 2016).
 - **React:** A JavaScript library for building user interfaces, maintained by Facebook.
 - **Material UI:** A popular React UI framework developed by Google, providing a set of pre-designed components for a consistent and visually appealing interface.